acook/remedy/README.markdown

 Remedy
 ======

-Remedy is a console interaction framework along the lines of Curses written in pure Ruby with an Object-Oriented approach and well-seperated concerns making it easy to use what you need and ignore the rest.
+Remedy is a console interaction framework along the lines of Curses written in pure Ruby.
+It is modular, making it easy to use what you need and ignore the rest.

 [![Gem Version](https://img.shields.io/gem/v/remedy.svg?style=for-the-badge)](https://rubygems.org/gems/remedy)
 [![Gem Downloads](https://img.shields.io/gem/dt/remedy.svg?style=for-the-badge)](https://rubygems.org/gems/remedy)